sirech/homepage2/src/pages/articles/2021-01-26-what-does-the-nginx-ingress-controller-actually-do/index.md

 ## What did we learn?

 The NGINX Ingress Controller is a surprisingly complicated piece of software.
 [Look](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/#configuration) at all the configuration parameters of the helm chart.
 And it's no surprise.
-It's a complex NGINX proxy, a control loop based on go, and a connector of all these different networking pieces.
-I've used for long without really understanding what it does.
+It's a complex NGINX proxy, a control loop written in golang, and a connector of all these different networking pieces.
+I've used it for a while without really understanding what it does.
 It's definitely worth spending some time on the details.